sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 http://127.0.0.1:8080/api/core/v2/namespaces/default/events/server1/server-health
 {{< /highlight >}}

-#### Creating metric events
+#### Create metrics events

-In addition to the `entity` and `check` scopes, Sensu events can include a `metrics` scope containing metrics in Sensu metric format.
+In addition to the `entity` and `check` scopes, Sensu events can include a `metrics` scope that contains metrics in Sensu metric format.
-See the [events reference](../../reference/events#metrics) and for more information about Sensu metric format.
+See the [events reference][9] and for more information about Sensu metric format.

 **Example request including metrics**